TarikHuber/firekit/README.md

 We can easely observe lists in the realtime database using the `watchList` and `unwatchList` API calls.
 The same calls are used to observe Firebase queries. `watchList` and `unwatchList` can recieve as parameter a string to a database path or a Firebase reference to that path.
 If you have a simple reference to a path using just the string of the path is the right choice.
 But if you have a Firebase query reference you can send that reference with all its query calls as parameter.

+**IMPORTAND:**: the list will be a Array contained of objects witch have the props `key` and `val` where the `key` is the child key in the list and `val` the value of the child.
+This is similar to the snapshot you get from a Firebase list `on` event.

 ```js
 import React, { Component }  from 'react';
 import { connect } from 'react-redux';